vasilakisfil/Introspected-REST/README.md

 Such problems that arise from the peculiarities of networks, like discovery and evolvability must be solved using machine-to-machine communication.

-`REST` model that solves such issues is an arhictectural style which is not tight to any spec, protocol or format of the aforementioned levels.
+`REST` model that solves such issues is an architectural style which is not tight to any spec, protocol or format of the aforementioned levels.

 > a RESTful API is just a website for users with a limited vocabulary (machine to machine interaction)